intrnl/svelte-query/docs/en/01-overview.md

 ## Show me the code!

-In the example below, you can see React Query for Svelte in its basic and simple form being used to fetch the GitHub stats for its GitHub repository.
+In the example below, you can see React Query for Svelte in its basic and simple form being used to fetch the stats for its GitHub repository.

 [Open in Svelte REPL](https://svelte.dev/repl/32932348da304353bd74785df1b7842f?version=3.24.0)